GringerGiffon/Electric-Field-Project/README.md

 # Electric-Field-Project
-You can see the electric field lines by inputting different types of charges
+You can see the electric field lines by inputting different types of charges in pygame.
+The output will be in matplotlib.

+It is a collaborative project between me and two other classmates.
+My classmates were in charge of coding the theory part of the electric fields (see test_matrix_rod.py; matplotlib)
+I was in charge of the visualizing part (by using the pygame module; visualize.py).

+A project that spanned during October, while having classes.